retaildevcrews/AdaptiveCardTransformer/docs/HowToIntegrate.md

    const card = CardFactory.adaptiveCard(cardJson)
    ```

-1. Call the adapter - pass in the conversationPayload and defined pluginConfig into the adapter.
+1. Call the adapter - pass in the `conversationPayload` and defined `pluginConfig` into the adapter.
 1. Utilize the adaptive card factory to generate the activity attachment to be send to the user.
-1. Run `npm start` to run your bot with with adapter.
+1. Run `npm start` to run your bot with with the `adaptive-card-transformer`
    - Note: If data is not rendering from the conversation payload to the bot correctly, consider modifying the existing templates, adding a custom template, or performing additional data mapping on the conversationPayload.

-[modifying templates]: #Modifying-Templates

 ## Modifying Templates

 To modify existing templates or build out new templates, please follow guidance in the [Template Design Guidance] documentation.

-To add a new template to the Adaptive Card Transformer, please follow the guidance in the [how to extend] documentation.
+To add a new template to the Adaptive Card Transformer, please follow the guidance in the [How to Extend] documentation.

-[how to extend]: ./docs/HowToExtend.md
+[how to extend]: ./HowToExtend.md

-[Template Design Guidance]: [./docs/TemplateDesignGuidance.md]

-## Future packaging considerations

-Future enhancements to this repo could include packaging `./src` into an npm package.

-Once packaged, you no longer will need to move `./src` into your `card-adapter` directory and manually install the package dependencies.
-Rather, you could run `npm install adapter` to pull in all of the adapter source code.

-Following installation of the adapter via the npm package, developers will still need to:

-1. Move the required templateSelector plugin (from `./example/plugins/templateSelector`) into their `./plugins` directory
-1. Modify or add templates if needed.
-1. Create and supply the adapter with a `pluginConfig.json`
-1. Supply and configure any additional desired plugins in the `pluginConfig.json`
+[template design guidance]: ./TemplateDesignGuidance.md